Esmail0karimi/Airchains/README.md

 # WARNING: To avoid losing your points in case of any error, keep the keys and priv keys given during the installation stages....

-We install standard updates and requirements.
+We install standard updates and requirements

 # Equipment